Suffice to say, the chia pet has leap-frogged across the stepping stones of evolution, now becoming the fashionable indoor garden.

 You can go small or go industrial large with your mini-farm.
 Here are our top 5 gardens for the great indoors.

 You can’t get anymore more organic and fresh than growing your own greens right in your own kitchen.
-Of course, you’ll have to start with non-GMO seeds which they also sell.
+Of course, you’ll have to start with non-GMO seeds which they also sell, but you’ll know you’re staying healthy while on a fitness kick (if that’s your thing).

 With this in mind, Urban Cultivator’s indoor garden accommodates nicely with their dishwasher-size model (no coincidence there) and another unit that acts as a kitchen island.
 The butcher block on top of their cultivators is made of solid maple, which we find is a nice touch.